liferay/liferay-screens/ios/Documentation/SignUpScreenlet.md

 ## Portal configuration

-The configuration related to this widget can be found at `Control Panel - Portal Settings - Authentication`
+The configuration related to this screenlet can be found at `Control Panel - Portal Settings - Authentication`

 ![](Images/portal-signup.png)